sbb-design-systems/lyne-components/src/components/sbb-menu-action/readme.md

 As the [sbb-link](../sbb-link/readme.md), it can be internally rendered as a button or as a link, depending on the value of the `href` property.

-An [sbb-icon](../sbb-icon/readme.md) will be rendered via the `icon` property; otherwise consumers can provide their own SVG via slot.
+An [sbb-icon](../sbb-icon/readme.md) will be rendered via the `icon-name` property; otherwise consumers can provide their own content via slot named `icon`.

 An amount can be rendered at the end of the action element as white text in a red circle via the `amount` property.

+### Spacing

+For cases where smaller outer paddings are needed, you can set the css variable `--sbb-menu-action-outer-horizontal-padding` to your desired outer padding.

 <!-- Auto Generated Below -->